 When I started my business many years ago I was pretty head strong, convinced that I could do it all alone and in truth I could do many things but one thing that struggled with was “getting out of my own way”.
 We have all been there; doubting our own ability, lacking confidence in our own decisions and choices but pushing on regardless hoping that no one will notice our flaws.
 It was not until I became The CEO of the Islington Chamber of Commerce that I decided to look for a mentor.
 Why?
 Because I could not hide anymore, in such a public facing post I need a guide, an inspirational figure to share ideas and thoughts with.
 I was lucky to have find quite a few mentors.
 When I realised the value of having good quality mentors had on my leadership ability it became a complimentary part of my professional and business journey.
 My only regret was not finding one sooner in my business life.
 But what is mentoring and why does it matter so much?

 Mentoring is a powerful process of guidance and support which can have an amazing impact on the progress of an individual’s business or professional journey.
-It is a partnership between a mentee and mentor (who share similar experiences ideally) in which both parties gain an insight into their own capabilities.
-A mentor is NOT a coach nor is a mentor a counsellor.
+It is a relationship between a mentee and mentor (who share similar professional experiences ideally) in which both parties gain an insight into their own capabilities however the mentor has more experience than their mentee.
+A mentor is NOT a coach nor is a mentor or a counsellor.
 A mentor guides their mentee, helping them find the solutions to issues and to see issues in a new light.
 Having been a mentee and mentor I know how valuable it is to have this space to enable someone to grow and realise the fortitude of their possibilities.

 Ideally a mentor will instill a sense of confidence and belief in their mentee, something which was most definitely lacking in the early stages of my own business career.
 Having a great mentor can make a real difference in someone’s professional and business growth.
 However here a few things to remember: